PayQ/PayQcoin/README.md

-ValinorCoin (fork of PIVX) integration/staging repository
+QpayCoin (fork of PIVX) integration/staging repository
 ======================================

-It is recommended [use the shell script](https://github.com/vpcproject/vpcinstall) to install a ValinorCoin Masternode on a Linux server running Ubuntu 14.04 or 16.04
+It is recommended [use the shell script](https://github.com/vpcproject/vpcinstall) to install a QpayCoin Masternode on a Linux server running Ubuntu 14.04 or 16.04

 ***

-Quick installation of the ValinorCoin daemon under linux.
+Quick installation of the QpayCoin daemon under linux.
 See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries (using root user):